 This graph shows the weekly sum of all my expenses in red and my average weekly happiness rating in black.
 As you can see, there are quite some different periods here.
 Again, I've tried to add some context here and there, to give you an idea of what my life looks like.

 I'm happy to see a few weeks in which I didn't spend anything.
 Zero spending weeks!
 These weeks always coincided with periods working abroad on projects.
 The projects were always quite demanding, and I would have neither the time nor energy at the end of the day to spend my money.
 Great, right? 🙂

 Now, these projects always affected my happiness, and most of the times negatively.
 Working >80 hours a week usually broke me up after a while, especially when I was working as an expat in Kuwait.
-So with this example, these weeks would strengthen the theory whether or not money can buy happiness.
+So with this example, these weeks would strengthen the theory of whether or not money can buy happiness.
 I wasn't spending a lot of money, and my happiness was also below average.

 Now this example might not be the best one, as I cannot guarantee that my happiness would have been higher had I spent more of my money.
 There were so many other factors influencing my happiness, it's impossible to tell if higher, bigger or more expenses would have resulted in more happiness.

 But this is just one week.
 I have tracked over 150 weeks of data, and they are all included in this analysis.
 It's impossible to answer the main question of this analysis - can money buy happiness? - by looking at just one week.
 However, I believe the big number of transactions and weeks will provide me with reliable results.
 It's the law of large numbers in action.